Les 5 principales compétences que les référenceurs devraient développer

 1. Empathy

-Empathy is the ability to feel the emotions of others, combined with the ability to imagine what someone else might be thinking or feeling.
+Empathy is the ability to feel other people’s emotions, combined with the ability to imagine what someone else might be thinking or feeling.
 According to recent research, empathy is the most important leadership skill.
 But why is it important for SEOs?

 Well, the reason empathy is the number one leadership skill is that it helps you build better, more meaningful relationships with the people you work with and understand them well.
 This is essential for SEOs who work on several different functions and engage with a variety of stakeholders on a daily basis.
 Empathy makes it possible to successfully engage in and resolve conflicts, improving productivity, collaboration and results.